 About La Giralda

-La Giralda of Seville has the honour of being both one of the world’s most famous bell towers and minarets, earning it UNESCO World Heritage status.
-Originally built between 1172 and 1198 as part of a magnificent mosque under Emir Yaqub al-Mansur, it is considered to be a brilliant example of the Almohad style.
+La Giralda of Seville in Spain has the honour of being both one of the world’s most famous bell towers and minarets, earning it UNESCO World Heritage status.
+Originally built between 1172 and 1198 as part of a magnificent mosque under Emir Yaqub al-Mansur, La Giralda is considered to be a brilliant example of the Almohad style.

-Following the re-conquest of Seville in 1248, La Giralda was transformed into the bell tower of Seville Cathedral, thereby avoiding destruction.
-It was further added to in the 16th century when it was crowned with its bronze weather vane.
+Following the re-conquest of Seville in 1248, La Giralda was transformed into the bell tower of Seville Cathedral, thereby avoiding destruction and inspiring towers around the world.
 Visitors are now invited to climb La Giralda to enjoy stunning views of Seville.